-As at December 31, 2014, Travellers remitted donations for the current and prior years.
-The Foundation has started to undertake certain construction and school projects in Pasay and Parañaque cities in partnership with the Philippine Department of Education, Culture and Sports.
-As at December 31, 2014, all three construction and school projects have not yet been completed.
+As at December 31, 2015, Travellers remitted donations for the current and prior years.
+The Foundation has started to undertake certain construction and school projects in Pasay and Parañaque cities in partnership with the Philippine Department of Education (DepEd).
+As at December 31, 2015, three school buildings in various public secondary and elementary schools in Metro Manila were completed and turned over to DepEd, while two other school buildings were being constructed.